taylorp0994/media-client-portal/README.md

 - reducing financial overhead for media business owners by eliminating the need for some of the subscription-based services mentioned above
 - empowering media business owners to quickly and easily communicate with their clients
 - opening the door to better collaboration with other media business owners

+## User Stories

+- As a media business owner, I want my media clients to have a single source of truth from contract negotiation to final delivery, so that I can give them one link and one login across their entire customer journey